 For Your Information

-Here are a few questions that come up frequently, if you do not see your question here feel free to call or e-mail us.
+Here are a few questions that come up frequently, if you do not see your question here feel free to e-mail us with your question.

 Q: Is counseling confidential?

 A: Yes.
 Anything said during a counseling session is confidential.
 However, there are exceptions to this confidentiality in accordance with Texas State Board of Examiners for Professional Counselors.

 Q. What should I expect during my initial visit?

 A. You should arrive approximately 10-15 minutes prior to your appointment to fill out the paperwork online if you have not done so already by logging into the client portal.
 Opting to fill out the forms prior to your appointment can promote familiarity with our office and its policies and save time.
 I also encourage clients to put together a list of any questions they may have to be addressed during our first session together.

 A. At the beginning of our first session, I will briefly go over the new client forms and answer any questions you may have.
 I will then invite you to share your story and the reason(s) you have chosen to attend counseling.
 At the end of the session, I will summarize what you have elected to share and assist you in identifying some therapeutic goals.

 Our first session is also an opportunity for us to get acquainted with one another.
 It is also an opportunity to determine if we will work well together.
 I take a collaborative approach to counseling and want us both to actively participate in the counseling process.
 After our first session you can determine if you are comfortable enough to schedule our next session.
 If it turns out that you have not reached that level of comfort after one meeting I am open to meeting with you again or I am happy to refer you to another licensed colleague.